Announcing the TechCrunch Disrupt NY 2017 agenda

 9:25 AM – 9:45 AM

-Direct messaging with Derek Jeter and Jaymee Messler of The Players Tribune
+Direct messaging with Derek Jeter and Jaymee Messler of The Players’ Tribune

 9:45 AM – 10:10 AM